thepetk/model-observability-gitops/README.md

 ## Installation

 1. Ensure the **Grafana Operator** and **Prometheus Operator** are installed on the cluster.
+2. Ensure the `devcluster-monitoring` and `vllm` namespaces already exist in your cluster.
-2. Enable **user-workload monitoring** on the cluster (required for ServiceMonitor scraping in user namespaces):
+3. Enable **user-workload monitoring** on the cluster (required for ServiceMonitor scraping in user namespaces):
    ```bash
    oc apply -f - <<EOF
    apiVersion: v1